Skip to content

 • Team culture destabilizes once the “glue person” is gone

 This is where buyers need to think more critically.
-Not just what is strong here? but what breaks first if continuity is disrupted?
+Not just What is working today?
+But also, What breaks first if continuity is disrupted?
 What in this office depends on personality?
 What depends on just one or two key people?
-What survives if the seller disappears and one key employee leaves?
+What still works if the seller and key employee(s) leave?

 Those are valuation questions, not just transition questions.